Main Content Start

 NWACC’s Social and Behavioral Sciences can help you begin the career you want in a broad range of fields.
 You may want to make an impact on your community, work with children as an advocate or educational specialist, or protect and uphold the law as a paralegal.
 You can also earn credits in general education courses like anthropology, history, philosophy, psychology, geography, social work, political science and sociology.
 By taking social and behavioral sciences, you can work towards earning credits for an associate of applied science, technical certificates, certificates of proficiency and transfer degrees.

-Its strategic and hands-on training and experienced-based learning enables community members and organizations to adapt to a rapidly changing global business environment and a rise in demand for skilled workers throughout northwest Arkansas (NWA).
+Its strategic and hands-on training and experienced-based learning enables community members and organizations to adapt to a rapidly changing global business environment and a rise in demand for skilled workers throughout NWA.
 Its primary goal is to empower the greatest number of people to achieve maximum talent development for the betterment of themselves, their families and their communities.